benmatela/PeopleApp/README.md

 1. Presentation Layer – This layer consists of the user interface (UI) and is responsible for displaying data to the user and receiving user inputs.
 It interacts with the application layer to process requests and display results.

-2. Application Layer – This layer handles business use cases by managing commands, queries, and their corresponding handlers.
+2. Application Layer – This layer handles business use cases by managing commands, queries, event handling and their corresponding handlers.
 It’s responsible for orchestrating the interaction between the domain layer and infrastructure layer.

 3. Domain Layer – Contains the core business logic, including domain entities, aggregates, value objects, and domain events.
 This layer is isolated from external dependencies and should be stable over time.